ddev/ddev/containers/nginx-php-fpm-local/README.md

 # Docker NGINX PHP7 FPM for Local Development

 ## Introduction
 This is a Dockerfile to build a container image for NGINX and PHP7 in FPM with development configurations and tools.
-This container starts from the production [nginx-php-fpm](https://github.com/drud/docker.nginx-php-fpm) container.

 ## Developer Tools